chrisgrieser/pdf-annotation-extractor-alfred/README.md

 ## Breaking Changes
 ⚠️ The newest version 6.0 requires `pdfannot2json` instead of `pdfannots` as it has more features.

 ⚠️ With 6.3 some niche features (PDF output, clipboard output, annotations from PDFs not in the BibTeX library) I personally never use have been removed, since I am simply not able to maintain them anymore given my time capacities.
-Use an older release (up to 6.2) if you want to continue using those features.
+Use an older release (up to 6.2) if you want to continue using those features; also many PDF Readers like PDF Expert or Highlights are able to do exactly that.

 ## Requirements & Installation
 1. Requirements
 	- [Alfred Powerpack](https://www.alfredapp.com/shop/) (~30€)
 	- References saved as BibTeX-Library (`.bib`)
 2. Install [Homebrew](https://brew.sh/).
-3. Install `pdfannots2json` by pasting the following into you Terminal:
+3. Install `pdfannots2json` by pasting the following into your terminal:

 	```bash
 	brew tap mgmeyers/pdfannots2json